JakubPanekVSKK/english-for-designers/06-thesis/index.md

 Next department in the pipeline are Level designers.

 Level designers are the ones who design the basis of every game environment.
 They are doing so by blocking out the environmnet with basic shapes and thoroughly testing it.
-They also decide what's gonna happen in the environment - where will the enemies come from, where are you gonna hide or where and what will jumpscare you.
+They also decide what's gonna happen in the environment.
+Where will the enemies come from, where are you gonna hide or where and what will jumpscare you.

 This way they can ensure, that the player will be doing and feeling exactly how they want.
 They even need to make sure that all the wanted game mechanics are being actively used through out the gameplay and that the enviromnet allows and encourages the player to use them in the way they were designed.